sprouffske/growthcurver/cran-comments.md

 ## R CMD check results
 There were no ERRORs, WARNINGs, or NOTEs.

-However, this is the first submission of this package to CRAN!

 ## Downstream dependencies
 There are no downstream dependencies for this package.